What is The National Building Fund?

-The National Building Foundation is an important part of the cycle of the social housing sector in Denmark.
-The Foundation provides the sector with financial support, expert knowledge og various statistics and IT-tools.
-The Foundation works with funds that come from the sector itself.
+The National Building Fund is an important part of the cycle of the social housing sector in Denmark.
+The Fund provides the sector with financial support, expert knowledge og various statistics and IT-tools.
+The Fund works with funds that come from the sector itself.
 It means that the money is not a part of the general tax system.

 No one profits from the rent.
 A home in the social housing sector is free of speculation and the rent is cost-related.